-The Company also secured a long-term substantial funding package of \$15,000,000.
+The Company has also secured a long-term substantial funding package of \$15,000,000, later increased to \$25 million.
+Upon full utilisation of the \$25 million, Bishop continued to provide funding.
 This facility was used to settle the Coris loan facility, and other significant creditors.
-At 31 December 2021 the amount drawn down was \$7.705 million.
+At 31 December 2022 the amount drawn down was \$25 million, with other borrowings also assumed by the lender.
 The details of the loan facility include:

-- Lender Bishop Resources (UK) Ltd. ("Bishop")
+Lender Bishop Resources (UK) Ltd. ("Bishop")

-- Loan amount AUD15 million
+Loan amount AUD15 million

-- Interest rate
+Interest rate 15% per annum

-15% per annum
+Discount rate 12% per annum

-- Loan period 36 months from settlement date
+Loan period 36 months from settlement date

-- Security
+Security Pledge by Bassari Mauritius Holding No 2 Ltd of its shareholding in

-Pledge by Bassari Mauritius Holding No 2 Ltd of its shareholding in MGO
+MGO

-Interest of \$145k has been accrued at 31 December 2021.
+Included within Accrued Expenses and other payables in note 6 is interest on the loan of \$2.937 million (2021: \$0.147 million).

-Subsequent to the year-end, and following the securing of the two debt financing facilities described above, the directors entered into a suite of agreements with Bishop to amend the loan facility, increasing the amount to \$25 million, with total drawdowns approximating \$29.34 million when the share sale discussed in note 21 occurred.
-In addition, agreements were entered into with Oceanic and BCM International Ltd for the Company's indebtedness to these parties to be assigned to Bishop.
+Following the securing of the two debt financing facilities described above, the directors entered into a suite of agreements with Bishop to amend the loan facility, increasing the amount to \$25 million, with Bishop continuing to provide funding beyond that amount.
+Drawdowns approximated \$31 million when the share sale discussed in note 20 occurred.
+In addition, agreements were entered into with Oceanic and BCM International Ltd for the Company's indebtedness to these parties to be assigned to Bishop during the financial year.
 All the required approvals in Senegal, for Makabingui Gold Resources SA ("MGO") to enter into these agreements were obtained at MGO Board level including Government appointees to the MGO Board and documents registered in the various Senegalese authorities' records.
-See note 21 for further details of settlement arrangements with Bishop.
+See note 20 for further details of settlement arrangements with Bishop.